hummer-team/hummer-framework/README.md

 - hummer-rest
     - glue fast json serial deserialization http request response message
     - customer simple binding module,convert http query string parameter to business entity...

+## about release
+So the snapshot version is used ，because it is convenient for the company project team to enjoy the new features of the framework without upgrading